JoepDriesen/Cardgame-Generator/README.md

 A freely distributed, open-source drinking game loosely based on the 4chan drinking game.

-Rules are included in the game.
+Rules are included with the game.

 ###### Copyright Issues
 I am a programmer, not an artist.
 As a result the artwork used for the card graphics are simple images found